Shoshazan Engyō-ji (書寫山圓教寺, "Temple of Complete Teachings") is a temple of the Tendai sect of Buddhism located northwest of Himeji City.

 Niomon Gate 仁王門

-The Maniden (摩尼殿) was originally constructed in 970 and holds the four-armed Nyoirin-Kannon (如意輪観音), the temple's honzon (本尊) or principal image which is annually on public display on 18 January.
+The Maniden (摩尼殿) was initially constructed in 970 and holds the four-armed Nyoirin-Kannon (如意輪観音), the temple's honzon (本尊) or principal image which is annually on public display on 18 January.
 The Nyoirin-Kannon is a wish-granting statue of Buddha in a cross-legged pose; while his right knee is raised, his right foot resting in his left foot.
 Similar to the Kiyomizudera in Kyōto the Maniden is built halfway over a cliff in the butai-zukuri style (舞台造, stage or platform style).
 It was destroyed in a fire in 1921 and reconstructed in 1933.

 The Jikidō (食堂) Hall, also known as Nagadō Hall, is 40 meters long and two storeys high and served as the refectory.
 It is an Important Cultural Property of Japan.